KnowageLabs/Knowage-Documentation/functionalities-guide/LocationIntelligence/ka_dev_introlocationintelligence.rst

 The dynamicParams contains dynamic parameters that must be passed to the target document in the form

-   parameterName:ReferenciatedAttribute
+   *parameterName:ReferenciatedAttribute*

 The parameterName must be the target document’s parameter url, while ReferenciatedAttribute defines where to recover its value and may be different depending on the value of the attribute scope:

 -  feature: the value of the parameter is the feature’s value of the selected element.
 The ReferenciatedAttribute is the name of feature.
 For example, the row

-   state:'STATE_ABBR', scope:'feature'
+   *state:'STATE_ABBR', scope:'feature'*

    means that if you click on the state of Texas, whose feature STATE_ABBR has value 'TX', the target document will be executed with parameter state='TX'.

 -  env: the value of the parameter is the value of an input analytical driver of the map document.
 The ReferenciatedAttribute is the name of the input analytical driver url of the map.
 For example,

-   state:'par_state', scope:'env'
+   *state:'par_state', scope:'env'*

    means that when you click on a state, the target document will be executed with a parameter state=<value of par_state driver>.

 -  dataset: the value of the parameter is the value of a column of the dataset.
 The ReferenciatedDatasetAttribute is the name of column of the dataset that the map are using.
 For example,

-   state:'col_state', scope:'dataset'
+   *state:'col_state', scope:'dataset'*

    means that when you click on a state, the target document will be executed with a parameter state=<value of the column col_state of the dataset>.

 Pay attention that the last configuration is usable only with physical store.

-Once you are done, you need to define the output parameters as described in Section **XXX** of Chapter **XXX**.
+Once you are done, you need to define the output parameters as described in Section *Cross Navigation* of *Analytical Document* Chapter.
 The possible parameters that can be handled by the GIS documents are the attribute names of the geometries of layers.

 Template building with GIS designer for technical user\*